pleonova/pleonova.github.io/_posts/2018-08-21-jd-classification.md

 mathjax: true
 ---

+## Motivation
+Being a data practioner, I often get asked the question *What is the difference between a Data Scientist and a Data Analyst?* Though I usually answer this question empirically, I decided to take a data-driven approach and build a model to more systemtically identify the distinction between these two roles.

 ## Overview
-Being a data practioner, I often get asked the question *What is the difference between a Data Scientist and a Data Analyst?* Though I usually answer this question empirically, I decided to take a data-driven approach and build a model to more systemtically identify the distinction between these two roles.
-What I ended up doing was collecting job descriptions for Data Scientist and Data Analyst roles posted by the big tech companies in Silicon Valley and training a model on a subset to see if I could accurately predict the remaining titles from just the job descriptions.
+What I ended up doing was collecting job descriptions for Data Scientist and Data Analyst roles posted by the big tech companies in Silicon Valley on job boards and training a model on a subset to see if I could accurately predict the remaining titles from just the job descriptions.

-## Results
 I ended up training a Multinomial Naives Bayes model to predict the job titles.
 My final model had an **ROC AUC of 88%**, meaning my model did fairly well to account for both the true positive rate (sensitivity) and the false positive rate (100-specificity).
 Unsurprisingly, the top key words/phrases for Data Scientist were: *machine learning*, *models*, *algorithms* while that for Data Analysts were: *reports*, *dashboards*, and *excel*.

 ## Takeaways